HubSpot CRM

 Parameter Type Description

-ObjectType String The HubSpot object type to query, such as contacts, companies, or deals.
+ObjectType String HubSpot object type to query, such as contacts, companies, or deals.
 Templates can also expose custom object types when the Connection has the required scopes.

 Options Object Optional query settings such as Id, Properties, and IncludeArchived.